jantursky/orderlord-help-driver/docs/getting-started/how-to-login.md

 {% include img_smartphone.html name="getting_started_how_to_login_12.png" %}

 - **During first logging into the application**, the Android system will prompt the dialog to allow access for "GPS position", "Reading/Writing into storage" and "Call the customer".
-This permissions are explained in [this section]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/application-permissions.md %}).
+These permissions are explained in [this section]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/application-permissions.md %}).

 {% include img_smartphone.html name="getting_started_how_to_login_13.png" %}